Geeksltd/Programming.Tips/MeaningfulNames.md

 ### Don’t add unnecessary context

-In an imaginary application called “Gas Station Deluxe,” it is a bad idea to prefix every class with GSD.
+&nbsp;&nbsp; In an imaginary application called “Gas Station Deluxe,” it is a bad idea to prefix every class with GSD.
 Always think whether a context is already implied and avoid adding the obvious as it’s just noise.

 Likewise, if you have a Mailing Address class in GSD’s “accounting” application, if you named it **GSDAccount** Address.
 Ten of 17 characters are redundant as they are already implied.